Psychiatric Nurse Practitioner: Job Description, Salary, and How to Become One

 Updated Published

-Psychiatric nurse practitioners (psychiatric NPs) are advanced practice registered nurses (APRNs) who achieved a master's degree (MSN) or doctoral degree program (DNP) with a specialization in mental health treatment.
+Psychiatric Mental Health Nurse Practitioners (PMHNPs) are advanced practice registered nurses (APRNs) who have completed a master's (MSN) or doctoral (DNP) degree program with a specialization in mental health treatment.

-With mental health challenges becoming more prevalent, nurses passionate about addressing this area of health may find it both lucrative and fulfilling.
+With mental health challenges on the rise, nurses passionate about this field can find the PMHNP role both lucrative and deeply fulfilling.

 Psychiatric NP Job Description

-A psychiatric NP's skillset emphasizes the optimization of a therapeutic environment and psychotherapy techniques, demonstrating the following qualities:
+A psychiatric mental health NPs skillset emphasizes the optimization of a therapeutic environment and psychotherapy techniques, demonstrating the following qualities:

 • Emotional Intelligence: Acknowledging their patients' feelings and engaging with them appropriately, with a patient-centered focus.